RosettaCommons/documentation/rosetta_basics/scoring/MHCEpitopeEnergy.md

 If you want to try it out, feel free to checkout branch ```BYachnin/mhc-epitope-new``` or Pull Request #3390 (https://github.com/RosettaCommons/main/pull/3390/).
 Note that this documentation is incomplete and subject to change.

 Documentation created by Brahm Yachnin (brahm.yachnin@rutgers.edu), Khare laboratory and Chris Bailey-Kellogg (cbk@cs.dartmouth.edu).
 Parts of this documentation are copied/adapted from Vikram K. Mulligan's (vmullig@uw.edu) design-centric guidance documentation.
-Last edited September 27, 2018.
+Last edited October 2, 2018.

 [[_TOC_]]